wadpac/GGIR/index.md

 <br/>

-[**GGIR**](https://CRAN.R-project.org/package=GGIR) is a widely used R-package designed for the processing of multi-day **raw accelerometer data**, specifically tailored for applications in physical activity, sleep, and circadian rhythm research.
+[**GGIR**](https://CRAN.R-project.org/package=GGIR) is a widely used R-package designed for the processing of multi-day **accelerometer data**, specifically tailored for applications in physical activity, sleep, and circadian rhythm research.

-The term ***raw*** refers to data being expressed in m/s<sup>2</sup> or gravitational acceleration, as opposed to the previous generation accelerometers which stored data in brand-specific units aggregated per time interval, referred to as epochs, and typically lasting between 1 and 60 seconds.
-In contrast, raw data accelerometry typically collects that with 10 to 100 values per second.
-GGIR can handle a variety of file formats from various sensor brands.

 ## Images usage